ukez15/nordix-nephio/tutorials/starting-with-porch/README.md

 # Porch Tutorial

-This tutorial is a guide to installing and using Porch. is based on the [Porch demo produced by Tal Liron of Google](https://github.com/tliron/klab/tree/main/environments/porch-demo).
-A person using this tutorial should be very comfortable with using with `git`, `docker`, and `kubernetes`.
+This tutorial is a guide to installing and using Porch.
+It is based on the [Porch demo produced by Tal Liron of Google](https://github.com/tliron/klab/tree/main/environments/porch-demo).
+Users should be very comfortable with using with `git`, `docker`, and `kubernetes`.

 # Table of Contents
 1. [Prerequisites](#Prerequisites)